jcpowermac/hanlon-wiki/policy.md

 * **maximum** -- this parameter is used to define a maximum number of nodes that should be bound using the policy that is being created; it has a default value of '0' (zero), which means that the policy instance being created has no maximum count.
 If a non-zero maximum count is defined, then the policy will only be bound to that many nodes.
 Once the maximum count is reached, the policy instance will, effectively, be disabled (and no further nodes will be bound to that policy).
 * **enabled** -- this flag is optional, and if it is included the policy will be created with its 'enabled' state set to the value passed through using its ENABLED_FLAG value ('true' or 'false'); if this flag is not included, then the policy will be created with this 'enabled' state set to 'false' (the default value for this parameter), which leaves the creates a disabled policy instance.

 All other the other arguments shown above MUST be provided as part of the 'policy add' command for the command to be valid.
 The value for the 'template' argument (above) must be the name of one of the available policy templates defined in the system.
-The names of the currently defined policy templates can be easily obtained using the  razor policy templates command.
-Currently there are two policy templates defined in Razor ('linux_deploy' and 'vmware_hypervisor'), and the policy template that is chosen when creating a new policy instance must be consistent with the underlying model referred to by the 'model_uuid' parameter’s value.
+The names of the currently defined policy templates can be easily obtained using the  occam policy templates command.
+Currently there are two policy templates defined in occam ('linux_deploy' and 'vmware_hypervisor'), and the policy template that is chosen when creating a new policy instance must be consistent with the underlying model referred to by the 'model_uuid' parameter’s value.
 Any new policy instance that is created is placed at the end of the policy table (below all other policy instances in terms of priority), but this placement can be changed later using a 'policy update' command (see below for more on this option).

 As part of the 'policy update' command the user must also supply one or more options (each option that is supplied corresponds to the value of a parameter that will be updated in the specific policy instance).
 Those options are shown here:
 ```
-Usage: razor policy update (UUID) (options...)
+Usage: occam policy update (UUID) (options...)
    -l, --label POLICY_LABEL         A label to name this policy.
    -m, --model-uuid MODEL_UUID      The model to attached to the policy.
    -b, --broker-uuid BROKER_UUID    The broker attached to the policy.